risenow/PerfectP2P-frontend-app/README.md

 # PerfectP2P-frontend-app
-Decentralized app without a need for a signaling server.
+Decentralized WebRTC chating app without a need for a centralized signaling server or any kind of active DHT bootstraping nodes.
 Uses EVM(currently AVAX) contract as a registration and signaling system.
-Requires Metamask for communications with the blockchain.
+Requires Metamask for communication with the blockchain.
 The EVM contract repository name is PerfectP2P-backend.
 You can use it to deploy to arbitrary EVM chain.

+The idea is that this chat will live as long as will the corresponding underlying blockchain.
+Even if there were absolutely zero active participants, in any time two peers would be able to negotiate connection through contract and talk to each other.
 ## How to run
 Simply download "dist" folder and open index.html.
 This is sufficient to run the app.
 ## How to connect